GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 # Linux environment setup

-In some scenarios it may be preferable to perform local environment maintenance directly using tooling on your Linux OS (or in [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)) instead of the maintenance docker container.
-This documents how to set that up.
+Sometimes it may be preferable to perform local environment maintenance directly using tooling installed on your Linux OS (or in [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)) instead of the maintenance docker container.
+This guide shows how to set that up.
 It includes commands you can run after every step to confirm that the step was completed successfully.

 ## Operating System

 This guide is written for [Ubuntu 22.04](https://releases.ubuntu.com/jammy/).
-Since that is the operating system used in the maintenance container, Github runners, and Azure runners it is a safe choice of OS.
-This document should work for using [Ubuntu in WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/) as well.
-Other variants or distributions may work as well but are not documented here.
+Since that is the operating system used in the maintenance container, Github runners, and Azure runners it is a good choice of OS for this.
+This guide will work for using [Ubuntu in WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/) as well.
+Other Ubuntu variants or Linux distributions may work as well but are not documented here.

 Double check: